SMTG-Bham/doped/docs/GPAW_Support.rst

 ``doped`` provides an interface for generating and parsing defect calculations with `GPAW <https://gpaw.readthedocs.io/>`__, alongside the existing defect generation, correction and thermodynamic-analysis tools.
-The interface supports fixed-cell ionic relaxations and static single-point calculations.

 Installation
 ------------